turingschool/curriculum/tutorials/performance/measuring.markdown

 # Measuring Performance

-( Intro about why we measure performance, how does it fit into development lifecycle ) ( Effective apps respond to all requests in under 1 second ) ( Before we can optimize we need to measure so we know if goals are acheived, progress made, etc)
+Performance is often ignored in Rails development until it becomes a problem.
+If ignored too long, though, it can get very tricky to improve.
+It's valuable to regularly audit performance and look for hotspots or design choices that are slowing things down.

 ## Inspecting the Logs

-( First step )

-Inspecting the log will help identify the source of any performance issues the application may have.
+Inspecting the log will help identify the source of several performance issues the application may have.

-The Rails application log will output the time spent processing each request.
-It will breakdown the time spent at the database level as well processing the view rendering code.
-In development mode the logs are displayed on STDOUT where the server is being run.
+The Rails application log outputs the time spent processing each request.
+It breakdowns the time spent at the database level as well processing the view code.
+In development mode, the logs are displayed on STDOUT where the server is being run.
 In a production setting the logs will be in `log/production.log` within the application's root directory.

+### An Example

 Take note of lines 4-9 in the following request: